jsa4000/Getting-Started-GitHub/README.md

 >"Git is a free and **open source distributed version control system** designed to handle everything from small to very large projects with speed and efficiency"

 Git is a distributed peer-peer version control system.
-Each node in the network is a peer, storing entire repositories which can also act as a multi-node distributed back-ups.
+Each node in the network is a **peer**, storing entire repositories which can also act as a multi-node distributed **back-ups**.
 There is no specific concept of a central server although nodes can be head-less or 'bare', taking on a role similar to the central server in centralised version control systems.

-Git works as a **local repository**.
-However, it acts as **Back-up** for distributed repository version control system.

 ###2.2.
 GitHub.